5gasp/tutorials/3-automating_day1_and_day2_vnf_operations_with_osm_primitives/README.md

 from charms.osm.sshproxy import SSHProxyCharm
 ```

-Notice that we are calling the function before importing the `SSHProxyCharm` class, ohterwise it will fail.
+Notice that we are calling the function before importing the `SSHProxyCharm` class, otherwise it will fail.

 After that, and since we want to automatically start the prometheus exporter once the VNF starts, we need to call it inside the VNF `on_start` function: